eb1a-profile-building/eb1a-profile-building.github.io/msa/index.md

     Add me to your official waitlist

-    Send the Master Service Agreement (MSA) for review
+    Send the Latest Master Service Agreement (MSA) for review

     Provide waitlist acknowledgment with estimated timeline